ShubhamDambal/NutriSave-ai/README.md

 ## 👤 Roles & Contributions

 - **Frontend & ML Developer** – Built responsive user interface in React, integrated Leaflet for map visualization, and connected the frontend to backend APIs.
 Additionally, contributed to the development and integration of the ML model.
-- **Team Members** – Focused on backend logic, ML model development, database design, and blockchain integration.
+- **Team Members** – Focused on backend logic, database design, and blockchain integration.

 ---